 Flevy Management Insights Case Study

-JIT Process Refinement for Food & Beverage Distributor in North America
+Case Study: JIT Process Refinement for Food & Beverage Distributor in North America

 Joseph Robinson | JIT

 Fortune 500 companies typically bring on global consulting firms, like McKinsey, BCG, Bain, Deloitte, and Accenture, or boutique consulting firms specializing in JIT to thoroughly analyze their unique business challenges and competitive situations.
-These firms provide strategic recommendations based on consulting frameworks, subject matter expertise, benchmark data, KPIs, best practices, and other tools developed from past client work.
+These firms provide strategic recommendations based on consulting frameworks, subject matter expertise, benchmark data, KPIs, templates, and other tools developed from past client work.
 We followed this management consulting approach for this case study.

 TLDR The North American food and beverage distributor faced significant delays and stockouts due to an inefficient Just-In-Time inventory system, leading to shrinking profit margins.
 By refining the JIT process, the organization achieved a 20% reduction in inventory holding costs and a 10% improvement in customer satisfaction, highlighting the importance of advanced analytics and technology integration in supply chain optimization.